cisnes/BITCORN-Multinode/README.md

     cat bitcorn_n1.conf

-Copy the IP-adress which you can find after "bind=".
+Copy the IP-address which you can find after "bind=".
 Make sure to include the brackets [] as it's a part of the address.
 Paste it in the masternodes.conf after the alias.

 Exit the editor by typing pressing CTRL X.
 If it ask you if you want to save changes, press N and click enter.